binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ### Lack of Authentication, Authorisation and Session Management {#web-applications-countermeasures-lack-of-authentication-authorisation-session-management}
 ![](images/ThreatTags/PreventionDIFFICULT.png)

 I'm going to walk you through some of the important parts of what a possible authentication and authorisation solution might look like.
-This will address the points raised in the [Identify Risks](#web-applications-identify-risks-lack-of-authentication-authorisation-session-management) section from above.
+This will address the points raised in the [Identify Risks](#web-applications-identify-risks-lack-of-authentication-authorisation-session-management) section above.

 ![](images/RelevantAuthStandards.png)

-The following code is one example of how we can establish authentication and authorisation of individuals desiring to work with a system comprised of any number of front-ends (web, mobile, etc), a service layer API that provides an abstraction to, and communicates with the underlying back-end micro-services.
-The example uses the Resource Owner Password Credentials (ROPC) flow which is quite a common flow with todays front-end -> service API -> back-end micro-service architectures.
+The following code is one example of how we can establish authentication and authorisation for individuals desiring to work with a system comprised of any number of front-ends (web, mobile, etc), a service layer API that provides an abstraction to, and communicates with, the underlying back-end micro-services.
+The example uses the Resource Owner Password Credentials (ROPC) flow, which is quite a common flow with todays front-end -> service API -> back-end micro-service architectures.

-It is also worth checking out the following sections in the OAuth 2.0 specification around the ROPC flow:
+It is also worth checking out the following sections in the OAuth 2.0 specification pertaining to the ROPC flow:

 * [Resource Owner Password Credentials](http://tools.ietf.org/html/rfc6749#section-1.3.3)
 * [Resource Owner Password Credentials Grant](http://tools.ietf.org/html/rfc6749#section-4.3)